google/dawn/docs/clang-tidy.md

 * Set up a build directory for the configuration you want to run.
 It doesn't need to be built yet.
 This can be a native build or a cross-compiled build.
 * Run `tools/run-tricium-clang-tidy.py --help` for instructions.
-Running the tool with `--default` takes about 12 minutes on a 10-core M1 Pro laptop.
+Running the tool with `--default` takes about 12 minutes on a 10-core M1 Pro laptop and under 2.5 minutes on a 64-core (128-thread) cloud VM.
 * This will output a json file with the full findings, and a summary file with a nicely-formatted list of results.